Skip to content

 Lengthen the cover of the book Escapade au Soleil

-The shirt from the book "Escapade au soleil" was a huge hit, especially the longer version that became a shirt dress.
-To help you make it yourself, here's a step-by-step guide to our modifications.
+You loved the Escapade au soleil book shirt, especially the extended dress-shirt version.
+To help you make one too, here's a step-by-step guide to our modifications.

-Follow the leader !
+Follow the guide!

-WHAT CHANGES?
+WHAT MODIFICATIONS?

-On this version of the shirt Using the book "Escapade au Soleil ," we will simply lengthen the front and back pattern pieces to create a dress pattern.
-We will also add side slits and make a belt and belt loops.
+For this version of the shirt from the Escapade au Soleil book, we will simply lengthen the front and back patterns to create a dress pattern.
+We will also create slits on the sides and make a belt and belt loops.

 We lengthened our dress by 35cm.
 If you choose the same length:

-Iron-on interfacing: the required length remains the same
+Fusible interfacing: the yardage remains the same

 Buttons: